Synthesis of Pluronic F127 copolymer/iron oxide–GelMA nanocomposite for doxorubicin drug delivery

 Abstract

-In this research a drug polymeric nanocarriers system consisting of Pluronic F127 copolymer /GelMA iron oxide nanoparticles was prepared to load and release doxorubicin.
-Various weight ratios of the polymer were used to find the highest drug entrapment rate and an optimal size of composite.
-The results showed that the maximum rate of drug entrapment in the system was at 57 %.
-Furthermore, GelMA was synthesized and analyzed by FTIR and FESEM.
-Various weight ratios of gel were used to obtain an optimal concentration, as well.
-The swelling rate and degradability of hydrogels were considered.
-It was found that GelMA with concentration of 10% had more swelling and degradability.
+In this study, a drug polymeric nanocarrier system consisting of Pluronic F127 copolymer/GelMA iron oxide nanoparticles was prepared to load and release doxorubicin.
+Various weight ratios of the polymer were tested to determine the highest drug entrapment rate and the optimal size of the composite.
+Results showed that the maximum rate of drug entrapment in the system was 57%.
+GelMA was synthesized and analyzed by FTIR and FESEM.
+Various weight ratios of gel were tested to determine an optimal concentration.
+The swelling rate and degradability of hydrogels were evaluated.
+It was found that GelMA with a concentration of 10% had more swelling and degradability.
 Therefore, it was chosen as the optimal concentration.
-Finally, the drug system was considered by FTIR, FESEM, XRD, TGA and VSM.
-The results showed that the drug system had slow release and this followed the Korsmeyer-Peppas mechanism.
+Finally, the drug system was investigated using FTIR spectroscopy, FESEM, XRD, TGA and VSM.
+Results showed that the drug delivery system exhibited slow release and followed the Korsmeyer–Peppas mechanism.

 Supplementary files